-Home » U.S. Department of State Information Related to the American Recovery and Reinvestment Act of 2009 » Recovery Act: Major Communications From the U.S. Department of State » Foreign Affairs Security Training Center (FASTC) » Foreign Affairs Security Training Center (FASTC) Press and News » Update on FASTC Project at Fort Pickett
+Home » U.S. Department of State Information Related to the American Recovery and Reinvestment Act of 2009 » Recovery Act: Major Communications From the U.S. Department of State » Foreign Affairs Security Training Center (FASTC) » Foreign Affairs Security Training Center (FASTC) News » Update on FASTC Project at Fort Pickett

 At this time, further work on the FASTC project at Fort Pickett is on hold and no decisions have been reached yet.
 The Administration has asked the Department of State to conduct additional due diligence.
 The project will remain on hold until the additional due diligence effort is completed.
 More information will be released once a decision has been made.

 The State Department works every day to evaluate and mitigate threats to our personnel around the world.
 The attacks on U.S. diplomatic facilities last September – in Libya, Tunisia, Egypt, Yemen, and the Sudan – emphasize the need for a dedicated Foreign Affairs Security Training Center to ensure the foreign affairs community and other agency personnel serving in critical posts are well-prepared.

 If you have questions, please submit your inquiries to the FASTC.firstname.lastname@example.org email box.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.